Bounded-Abstention Pairwise Learning to Rank: Experiments

 \texttt{Web-30k} \cite{DBLP:journals/corr/QinL13} contains more than 30,000 queries, with each query having 125 assessed items/documents on average.
 Each query-document pair is encoded with 136 features.
-Furthermore, relevance judgments are obtained from a retired labeling set of a commercial web search engine (Microsoft Bing), with values ranging from 0 (irrelevant) to 4 (perfectly relevant).

-\texttt{OHSUMED} \citep{hersh1994ohsumed} is a MEDLINE database subset containing 106 queries with 16,140 query-documents pairs.
+Furthermore, relevance judgments are obtained from a retired labeling set of a commercial web search engine (Microsoft Bing), with values ranging from 0 (irrelevant) to 4 (perfectly relevant). \texttt{OHSUMED} \citep{hersh1994ohsumed} is a MEDLINE database subset containing 106 queries with 16,140 query-documents pairs.
 Each query-document pair has a 25-dimensional feature vector that contains popular information-retrieval features, such as tf-idf and BM25 score.
-There are three levels of relevance judgments: not relevant, possibly relevant and definitely relevant.

-\texttt{MQ2007} \cite{DBLP:journals/corr/QinL13} is a query set from the Million Query track of TREC 2007 and consist of 1,700 queries.
+There are three levels of relevance judgments: not relevant, possibly relevant and definitely relevant. \texttt{MQ2007} \citep{DBLP:journals/corr/QinL13} is a query set from the Million Query track of TREC 2007 and consists of 1,700 queries.
 The query-document pairs are represented with 46 features including scores such as BM25, PageRank, and HITS.
-The relevance labels are on a three-grade scale from 0 (irrelevant) to 2 (very relevant).
+The relevance labels are on a three-grade scale from 0 (irrelevant) to 2 (very relevant). \texttt{Yahoo} \citep{DBLP:journals/jmlr/ChapelleC11} consists of features extracted from (query,url) pairs with relevance judgments.
+The training dataset contains $\approx19.5k$ queries and $\approx473k$ urls.
+Each url is given a relevance judgment with respect to the query.
+There are 5 levels of relevance from 0 (least relevant) to 4 (most relevant).